raul-izquierdo/english/sources/vocabulary/Processing Signals/Analysing and Evaluating.md

     = it's true to a certain extent
     ?
 Es cierto hasta cierto punto que el proyecto va retrasado : `It's true to a certain extent that the project is behind schedule`

+hay una pizca/punto de verdad en eso = `There's a grain of truth in that`

 mentira piadosa = white lie
     ? Él dijo una mentira piadosa para no herir sus sentimientos : `He told a white lie to avoid hurting her feelings` pequeña mentira = petty lie